 The Army Corps claims that an electric barrier outside of Chicago is impeding the fish from getting through, even though their DNA has turned up recurrently on the other side.

 In the meantime, a lawsuit by five states seeking to have Lake Michigan blocked off was dismissed by a federal judge.
-Under pressure from Congress, the Army Corps of Engineers has pledged to offer options for preventing species migrations between the Great Lakes and the Mississippi River watershed later this year — but the tenacity of the species may be this plan’s undoing.
+Under pressure from Congress, the Army Corps of Engineers had pledged to offer options for preventing species migrations between the Great Lakes and the Mississippi River watershed — but the tenacity of the species may be this plan’s undoing.